Insider threat

 • Sudden resignation – Resigning employees are at a heightened risk of being an insider threat since they don’t have much to lose.

 While the most damaging insider threats stem from malicious employees or former employees, they can also result from negligence.
-To stay ahead of unintentional insider threats, SpyCloud helps organizations by illuminating what credential information criminals have about your business and your customers.
+To stay ahead of unintentional insider threats, SpyCloud helps organizations by illuminating what identity information criminals have about your users and your customers.
 With SpyCloud, you can monitor for compromised credentials for all accounts across your domain to reduce the risk of account takeover and follow-on ransomware attacks.
 SOC analysts also use SpyCloud Investigations to research the level of insider risk of specific users based on their activity in recaptured breach and malware records.

 Table of Contents